University of Minnesota Administrative Policy

 Accountable for specified information (e.g., a specific business function), broad type of data (e.g., HIPAA, PCI DSS, FERPA), or type of data set (e.g., research data).

-Responsible for setting the data security classification and security level to meet state and federal laws and regulations, specific contractual requirements, University policy, and appropriate security controls to protect the confidentiality, integrity, and availability of the data.
+Responsible for setting data classification and security levels.
+Data owners must perform annual reviews to meet state and federal laws and regulations, specific contractual requirements, University policy, and appropriate security controls to protect the confidentiality, integrity, and availability of the data.

 Responsible for delegating responsibility to appropriate data custodian(s).